kilarideekshi/Ex-10---Implementation-of-Classical-Planning-Algorithm/README.md

-#ExpNo:10 Implementation of Classical Planning Algorithm
+# ExpNo:10 Implementation of Classical Planning Algorithm

-NAME:
+## NAME:  K DEEKSHITHA
-REG NO:
+## REG NO: 2305002005
 ## Algorithm or Steps Involved:
 Define the initial state
 Define the goal state